EG2026/test-site/content/call_for_full_papers.md

 · The final notification of the outcome of the second reviewing round will be made on February 6, 2026.

 · The camera-ready version of accepted papers will be due on February 20, 2026.

-· From all accepted and presented papers, an international jury will select the best papers.
-The best paper will receive the Günter Enderle Award, presented at Eurographics 2026.

 ---